 Session 4: A2AD: ‘Dominance in a Contested and Degraded Operational Environment’

 In order to prevail in a battlespace that is likely to become more competitive, particularly in the electromagnetic spectrum, there is a need for the RAF to deliver integrated effects that incorporate Cyber and Space domains.
-This session will explore the challenge of the future operational environment and how Defence can maintain the competitive edge by instilling innovation and agility into its core business.
+This session explored the challenge of the future operational environment and how Defence can maintain the competitive edge by instilling innovation and agility into its core business.